KenanZhu/KNZ_Convert/Readme.md

 	the file is lossless conversion, only convert the foemat, do not modify the information.
-2. For the obsrved value types ofdifferent frequency hands in the original file, the software will automatically match and general default is the conversion table at the end of the readme
+2. For the obsrved value types ofdifferent frequency hands in the original file, the software will automatically match and general default is the conversion table at the end of the readme：

 ![image](Convert_chart.png)